RULES AND REGULATIONS

 You, as the resident and customer of the Corbett Water District (the “District”), are an owner of the District’s water system.
-The District is managed by the Board of Commissioners (the “Board”), which is elected by the people.
+The District is governed by an elected Board of Commissioners (the “Board”).
 Members of the Board are not paid for their time.
 The Board has adopted these rules and regulations to provide for the efficient delivery of water services to you, the owners.
 Adherence to these rules and regulations, including prompt payment of all rates and charges, will enable the District to continue serving you well.

-All transactions concerning water service will be made through the business office of the District.
-The Corbett Water District Office is located at 36120 East Historic Columbia River Highway, Corbett, OR 97019.
+All transactions concerning water service must be made through the business office of the District, located at 36120 East Historic Columbia River Highway, Corbett, OR 97019.

 In these rules and regulations, the following definitions are used: